 Here’s the relationship between parking provision and journey to work private transport mode share between 2006 and 2016:

 It’s little surprise to see a strong relationship between the two, although Carlton is seeing increasing parking provision but decreasing private transport mode share (maybe those car parks aren’t priced for commuters?).
-North Melbourne increased on both measures between 2011 and 2016.

 If all non-resident off street car parks were used by commuters, then you would expect the private transport mode share to be the same as the car parks per employee ratio.

 Private transport mode shares were much the same as parking provision rates in Melbourne CBD, Docklands, and Southbank, suggesting most non-residential car parks are being used by commuters (with the market finding the right price to fill the car parks?).
 Private transport mode share was higher than car parking provision in East Melbourne, Parkville, South Yarra, North Melbourne, and West Melbourne (industrial).
 This might be to do with on-street parking and/or more re-use of car parks by shift workers (eg hospital workers).

 Port Melbourne parking provision is very high (there is also lots of on-street parking).
 It’s possible some people park in Port Melbourne and walk across Lorimer Street (the CLUE border) to work in “Docklands” (which includes a significant area just north of Lorimer Street).
 It’s also likely that many parking spaces are reserved for visitors to businesses.
 Carlton similarly had higher parking provision than private transport mode share (again, could be priced for visitors).

 (Data notes: For 2011, I have taken the average of 2010 and 2012 data as CLUE is conducted every even year.
 I’ve done a best fit of destinations zones to CLUE areas, which is not always a perfect match)